-The following are excerpts from a homily delivered by Blessed Oscar Romero, bishop and martyr, on the feast of Our Lady of Mt.
+The following are excerpts from a homily delivered by Saint Oscar Romero, bishop and martyr, on the feast of Our Lady of Mt.
 Carmel.
-He will be canonized a saint on October 14, 2018.
+He was canonized a saint on October 14, 2018.

 Mary's Promise of Salvation